 When someone is sick, we should not shame or blame, but offer support and treatment options.

-Stigma toward people is the rejection, avoidance or fear of those they perceive as being “different.”
-When a person experiences stigma, they are seen as “less than” because of their real or perceived health status.
-According to the World Health Organization (WHO), stigma is a major cause of discrimination and exclusion and it contributes to the abuse of human rights.
+Stigma is rejection, avoidance or fear of those perceived as “different.”
+When a person with Opioid Use Disorder experiences stigma, they are seen as “less than” because of their real or perceived health status.
+Judgement of someone for their disease causes real harm, disconnecting them from the community and making them feel unwarranted shame.

-Stigma affects all of us – and nearly everyone has felt stigmatized or has stigmatized others at some point in their lives.
+Stigma is a particularly significant barrier against seeking treatment for Opioid Use Disorder (OUD).
 In a Johns Hopkins Bloomberg School of Public Health study, the general public was more likely to have negative attitudes toward those dealing with drug addiction than those who were dealing with mental illness.

 People report perceived stigma from healthcare providers, loved ones, and the general public.
-No matter the situation, no one likes to feel judged or devalued.
+Seeking help alone takes an enormous amount of strength and courage but when facing judgement and shame can seem impossible.
 In order to encourage people to reach out for help and get on the path to recovery, it is important to reduce the stigma surrounding their situation.
-Educational programs and modeling of non-stigmatizing behavior can help people provide nonjudgmental, empathetic support.

 Narcotics Anonymous will help you stop using drugs and find a new way to live.
 Find a meeting here, and live drug free.
 One day at a time.
 Keep coming back.

 The Nar-Anon Family Groups is primarily for those who know or have known a feeling of desperation concerning the addiction problem of someone very near to you.
 We have traveled that unhappy road too, and found the answer with serenity and peace of mind.